This Weimar Republic timeline includes significant political, economic and social events in Germany in 1929-33. Written by Alpha History authors.

 February 26th: Hitler officially becomes a German citizen, having previously been considered a ‘stateless person’.

-April 10th: Paul von Hindenburg is re-elected as German president, defeating Adolf Hitler by a small margin.
+April 10th: Paul von Hindenburg re-elected as German president, defeating Adolf Hitler by a small margin.

 May 30st: Unable to govern effectively without support in the Reichstag, chancellor Heinrich Bruning resigns.
 Bruning’s 26 months in office makes him the longest serving of all Weimar chancellors.